What is Knee Replacement Surgery?

 Sometimes the plastic cushion is attached firmly to the metal part underneath – this is called a fixed bearing implant.
 The metal part at the end of the femur then rolls on this fixed cushion as the patient moves.
 An alternative design is a mobile bearing implant where the plastic cushion can rotate a little against the metal part lying under it.
 This allows the patient a small amount of rotation in the new knee joint.

-The surgeon will usually fix the knee implant in place using a fast-setting bone cement (polymethylmethacrylate).
+The knee replacement specialist in Singapore will usually fix the knee implant in place using a fast-setting bone cement (polymethylmethacrylate).
 However, some implants have special textured surfaces which allow new bone to grow into them to hold them in place without the need for cement.
 These are called cementless implants.

 A complete artificial knee weighs about 500–600 grams (18–21 ounces).